 Drinking Water - This program covers public water systems and private water supplies.
 Federal and State requirements are enforced regarding public water systems.
 Guidance is provided to private well owners related to the quality of their drinking water.

-Food Service Establishments - As a general rule, a permit will be needed anytime food is being provided to the public.
-State regulations dictate the requirements that each food service establishment must follow.
-This Department enforces those regulations in Chemung County.
+Food Service Establishments - These facilities are regulated under Subpart 14-1, 14-2, & 14-4 of the NYS Sanitary Code.
+As a general rule, a permit will be needed anytime food is being provided to the public.
+This department issues permits, conducts annual inspections, and responds to complaints.